 Well, first of all, it has been ages since the last time I’ve posted!
-I’m not proud of myself, but the work has been crazy and I was quite busy and oh, the time just flies!
-Is it just me or Februrary just lasted like five days and then, all of a sudden, we’re almost in the middle of March?
-Which is quite good, because I just can’t wait for Spring and warmer days, but on the other hand it makes me sad, because I feel like I’ve wasted so much time being utterly unproductive (just look at my blogging pattern)!
+I’m not proud of myself, but the work has been crazy, and I was quite busy, and oh, the time flies!
+Is it me, or February only lasted like five days, and then, all of a sudden, we’re almost in the middle of March?
+This is quite good because I can’t wait for Spring and warmer days, but on the other hand, it makes me sad, because I feel like I’ve wasted so much time being utterly unproductive (just look at my blogging pattern)!

 It’s really complicated.

 Luckily, what matters now is that I’m back, and it feels so good!

 And what helped me regain my motivation?
 I wanted to share with you some little things- or rituals- that I find very helpful.
 For me, knowing that you’re doing something for your own well-being, even if for now those are just baby steps, may seriously improve your mood.
 So that’s what I’m trying to do every day.
 Well, maybe it’s not a routine yet, but I’m sure I’m going in a good direction.

 Well, that’s quite an old trick, and I’m sure we are all aware of its benefits, such as cleansing and detoxifying the skin and body.
 It took me a while, but now I genuinely enjoy its taste.
 I try to drink it first thing in the morning as it boosts my energy and helps me wake up properly (well, I still need coffee, but after drinking my lemon water I’m much more aware of the fact that I’m making coffee :D).
 Plus, knowing that I’m doing something good for my body lifts my mood, which is also a big pro.
 I’m always drinking it warm, but not too warm because I’ve read that it shouldn’t be boiling water as high temperature destroys vitamin C.